Image courtesy of Sophie Mutevelian

 The knot was outlined in box, and to mark the Tradescants, the initial T on each side planted in silvery grey cotton lavender, Santolina chamaecyparissus.
 The great wall of Lambeth Palace rears up behind a broad border facing south, the wall of the church is on the west, with lower walls on the east, and on the west side, to enclose the garden entirely, I planted a yew hedge.
 To have the sound of water in the garden, I found a stone wall fountain in Italy and a path leads to where it is mounted on the east wall.

-The knot garden has plants of interest for every season, starting with snowdrops, crocus, hepaticas and narcissus, through to scillas, tulips and the fritillaria imperialis, 16th and 17th century roses, martagon and Madonna lilies, and of course herbs.
+The knot garden has plants of interest for every season, starting with snowdrops, crocus, hepaticas and narcissus, through to scillas, tulips and the fritillaria imperialis, sixteenth and seventeenth century roses, martagon and Madonna lilies, and of course herbs.

 During your visit, pause to look at the great stone tomb of the Tradescants, standing in the garden, planted with the flowers and trees they had collected on their many adventurous and hazardous travels, and read these lines: I hope you feel you are walking in yet another paradise, albeit an earthly one.